 Cockroaches are undoubtedly the most despised pests on the face of the Earth.
 Not only are they carriers of diseases, but are also indicative of an unhygienic environment.
 And, let’s not get into the fact that they can FLY too (the horror)!
 Households are easy targets for these pesky creatures and they mostly infest the kitchen or anywhere they think they can thrive.
 It’s no wonder people always search for home remedies for cockroaches.

 They multiply at an alarming rate and it is important to control them while you can.
 While professional pest control is a great way, we have some natural Indian remedies as well as prevention tips that you can start with.
 These methods involve things that are usually available at home.
-Read on to find out how you can get rid of them now.
+Read on to find out how to get rid of cockroaches now.